kevvo83/scala-spark-epfl/README.md

 Unit Tests using FunSuite.

-Compare efficienty of Operations such as groupByKey vs. reduceByKey
+Compare efficienty of Operations such as groupByKey vs. reduceByKey.

-DataSets Typed Operations
+DataSets Typed Operations.

-DataFrames Untyped Operations
+DataFrames Untyped Operations.